Kodular/Documentation/docs/components/user-interface/bottom-navigation.md

 {: .img-caption}

+!!! tip
+    Although Kodular is flexible enough to allow you to add a **Bottom Navigation** menu anywhere in the layout of the app we recommend that it always be placed at the bottom (since it is _Bottom_ Navigation :wink:)

 ## Anatomy

 * `title` - The name of the menu item that will shown in the Bottom Navigation menu.
 * `image` - The icon that will be shown above the `title`
 <br><br>

 ![Anatomy of bottom nav](/assets/images/components/user-interface/bottom-navigation/anatomy.png){: class="preview-img"}

 The structure of Bottom Navigation menu item